ragtagrecords/audiofiler-rc505/README.md

 ## Developers

-To run, install pydub:
+To install dependancies:
-`pip install pydub`
+`pip install requirements.txt`

-On Linux, install tkinter:
-`sudo apt-get install python3-tk`

 To build the app in a Windows environment you can use this command:
+`cd audiofiler-rc505`

-`pyinstaller --onefile "Audiofiler RC-505.py" –windowed`
+`pyinstaller --onefile "WAVE/Audiofiler RC-505.py"`